tq-systems/meta-tq/doc/README.TQMa8MPxL.md

     capture again
   * OV9281: gstreamer: capture not starting out of the box, need to use  `yavta` to capture some frames, `gstreamer` starts afterwards
+* Ethernet
   * Possible communication error to PHY attached to FEC, reboot required to fix
+  * ETH1 looses manual assigned IP after suspend/resume.
+Default systemd network configuration uses DHCP with fallback.
+Has to be adjusted if needed.
 * A reset using button S7 will not reset the SD card properly.
 Especially if the SD card is operating on 1.8V it will be non-functional after reset.
 Use button S8 instead.
+* PCIe
+  * Some WiFi modules might not be supported
+* USB
+  * U-Boot: some USB stick types not working correct in U-Boot and are not enumerated correctly after `usb reset`

 ## Build Artifacts